The Bulletin of the Center for Children's Books

-The Bulletin of the Center for Children's Books is an academic journal established in 1945 by Frances E. Henne (Graduate Library School, University of Chicago).
+The Bulletin of the Center for Children's Books is an academic journal established in 1945 by Frances E. Henne (University of Chicago Graduate Library School).
 The journal publishes reviews of the latest in children's literature in order to assist librarians and school instructors in their educational mission.
-The editor-in-chief is Deborah Stevenson (University of Illinois at Urbana–Champaign).
+The editor-in-chief is Kate Quealy-Gainer (University of Illinois Urbana-Champaign).
 The journal is published by the Johns Hopkins University Press.